Our Contemporary Britain modules are specifically designed for international students.

 Our Pre-sessional English language programmes can bring your English up to the level you need to join us at Royal Holloway.

-Need guidance choosing your courses?
+Need guidance choosing your modules?
 Contact us at email@example.com.
 We’re here to help you.